4pplet/waffling60/README.md

 - A dedicated version of the MX solder PCB to fit bakeneko/Kei cases.
 For use in Kei cases, a shorter or more flexible daughter board cable is recommended due to a slight different connector placement on PCB.
 - A dedicated version of the MX solder PCB to fit ai03 Polaris V1.

-Note: Revision E is still being added to QMK and VIA.
+Note: Revision E is still being verified and added to QMK and VIA.
 At the moment, use revision D files for manufacturing.
+When tested and added, I'll change the releases from pre-release to release.

 ## Features:
 - QMK & VIA